Meet Our Founder and Director

 Sometimes difficult experiences make us feel that we have lost ourselves or forgotten who we are.
 Carol accompanies, encourages and educates as she walks alongside individuals on their journey toward integration, reconnection with the self and a sense of wholeness.
 She creates the safe space where one can begin to imagine what the way forward might look like.
 Her therapy provides the space to breathe deeply and allow the pieces of oneself to float back together.

-Services Currently Offered: Individual Adults, Older Adults and Group Therapy.
+Services Currently Offered: Works with Individuals, Adults, Older Adults and Groups.

 Alva is a Licensed Social Worker who works with children, adolescents, young adults, parents, and families.
 She specializes in play therapy techniques, addressing issues of trauma, depression, anxiety, anger, and behavioral problems.
 She has worked in many settings prior to her practice including foster care, adoption, residential treatment facility, schools, and community mental health.